 In view of the inhibition of the Presiding Judge, the case was re-raffled to RTC Branch 132, Makati City, the same branch which handled and ruled in the Chinabank's claim.
 The Court rendered a Decision based entirely on its previous decision in the Chinabank case without trial.
+Thus, the

-Thus, PHILGUARANTEE filed an MR but the Court, instead of resolving first the MR, granted the Notice of Partial Appeal of SCB.
-PHILGUARANTEE then filed an appeal with the CA and is waiting for its decision on the appeals.
+Corporation filed an MR but the court, instead of resolving first the MR, granted the Notice of Partial Appeal of SCB.
+The Corporation then filed an appeal with the CA and is waiting for its decision on the appeals.